hballowe/BalloweProject/_texts/Projects.md

 | bone        |           |            |          |        |
 | injuries    |           |            |          |        |

-Again, it was unsurprisng to find that "athlete," "athletes," and "collegiate" were among the terms that occured in the most topics.
+Again, it was not surprising to find that "athlete," "athletes," and "collegiate" were among the terms that occurred in the most topics.
 The presence of "injury," however, contributes to the idea that discussion regarding eating disorders and female athletes considers injuries a prevalent issue, and seeks to address this.
 Because of the tendency for bone injuries to co-occur with eating pathologies, it was comforting to see the frequency of "injury," "injuries," and "bone" in the topic model.[^fn3]

-The recurrence of "performace" was interesting as well, as eating pathologies are associated with decreased performance, indicating that the discussion around eating disorders and female athletes might consider the effect that eating pathologies can have on performance.
+The recurrence of "performance" was interesting as well, as eating pathologies are associated with decreased performance, indicating that the discussion around eating disorders and female athletes might consider the effect that eating pathologies can have on performance.

 The terms "female" (4) and "women" (1) had lower degree centralities than I expected, potentially indicating that while the *JAT* acknowledges the effects of eating pathologies, they do not associate these habits with female athletes more than male athletes.
 "Prevention" (2) and "treatment" (2) also appeared in less topics than I anticipated, suggesting that the *JAT* literature might not focus on treatment and prevention of eating pathologies in their articles.

 ![Topic Model](/Users/HannahBallowe/ed/assets/topicmodel.png)

-The topic model above does not show us anything substantial, because of the scale, but the magnified image below show us the number of edges connected to the term "sports" (in red), showing how many topics "sports" occurs in.
+The topic model above does not show us anything substantial, because of the scale, but the magnified image below shows us the number of edges connected to the term "sports" (in red), showing how many topics "sports" occurs in.

 !["Sports" edges](/Users/HannahBallowe/ed/assets/sports.png)